Member's Login

 There are a lot of people that want to get into sandblast etching (link) but don’t want to invest in large blaster equipment, so I decided to point out the different small sandblasters that you can use.
 These mini sandblasters are less cumbersome, cheaper and don’t require as big of an air compressor.
 Listed below are some of the available blasters in the marketplace with included links showing where you can get them.

-- Paasche Air Eraser Kit– The Paasche air eraser usually costs around $70 – $110 for the kit, but you have to order the air compressor separately (as do all the others).
+• A mini sandblaster made by Paasche for smaller etchings.
+Paasche Air Eraser Kit– The Paasche air eraser usually costs around $70 – $110 for the kit, but you have to order the air compressor separately (as do all the others).
 It is recognized as a quality name brand for smaller sandblasters.
 Paasche also makes airbrushes for painting which will not work with sandblasting so be sure you pick the correct one.
 They look similar in appearance.

-- Paasche Remote Air Eraser Etcher Kit– (After purchasing this, I strongly discourage anyone from buying this.)
+• Another mini Paasche sandblaster with a slightly larger abrasive can.
+Paasche Remote Air Eraser Etcher Kit– (After purchasing this, I strongly discourage anyone from buying this.)
 It has poor blasting power and the abrasive always lags behind.
 It is another brand made by Paasche with a larger container at a quart large and costs around $90 – $140.

-- Larger Paasche LAC #3 Air Eraser– The third type that Paasche makes is a little bit larger in general.
+• Mini blaster with a larger gravity feed hopper.
+Larger Paasche LAC #3 Air Eraser– The third type that Paasche makes is a little bit larger in general.
 If you have slightly larger projects, you might want to check this one out too.

-- Badger Mini Sandblaster Set– This is another different type by Badger and costs about $40- $60.
+• Small sandblaster made by Badger and is powered by aerosol.
+Badger Mini Sandblaster Set– This is another different type by Badger and costs about $40- $60.
 It appears to be powered by aerosol cans, so you don’t need to buy an air compressor.
 I’m not sure if it has an attachment to connect it to an air compressor, but I am sure you can rig something up to fabricate it to work.
 It requires very fine grit of 220 and finer.

-Dental Pen Sandblaster with Cabinet: Although these are manufactured for dental cleaning of items like dentures, they work great with fine aggressive abrasive also.
-This link shows one brand but most of them came from the same factory and you can find other brands here.-
+• Dental Pen Sandblaster with Cabinet: Although these are manufactured for dental cleaning of items like dentures, they work great with fine aggressive abrasive also.
+This link shows one brand but most of them came from the same factory and you can find other brands here.

 Make your own pressure-assisted mini sandblaster: I have also made my own pressure assisted mini sandblaster.
 The benefit to this is a more reliable stream of abrasive like the pressure pot sandblasters.
 You can see a brief example of making the inexpensive nozzle here and the whole plans here.